-Start by seeing your family doctor or a general practitioner if you have any signs or symptoms that worry you.
-If you've been diagnosed with polycythemia vera, you may be referred to a doctor who specializes in blood conditions (hematologist).
+If you have any signs or symptoms that worry you, see your primary care physician.
+If you're diagnosed with polycythemia vera, you may be referred to a doctor who specializes in blood conditions (hematologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.